currymj/dynamic-set-packing-gym/README.md

-This is an OpenAI Gym environment for dynamic set packing.
+# Module

+The main module just defines the environments, without reference to agents.
+So the main dependencies are OpenAI Gym, and currently Gurobi (to perform maximal matches).

-# Environments
+## Environments

 We have a general abstract class, `DynamicSetPackingBinaryEnv` (will have a different one for real-valued actions).
 It defines a step method.
-Each of the functions called should be overridden by concrete classes, to define the behavior.
+Each of the other methods called should be overridden by concrete classes to define the dynamics of the environment.

         def step(self, action):
             assert self.action_space.contains(action)